zsdxgl/MultiplexSSR/Readme.txt

 Manual of multiplexPCR

-1. About multiplex PCR
+1. About multiplexPCR

     The aim of the pipeline is to develop multiplex SSR-PCRs with resequencing data.
 This pipeline includes two scripts, MultiplexSSR.pl and random.pl.
-MultiplexSSR.pl takes resequencing data as input to develop multiplex SSR-PCRs. random.pl takes SSRs in vcf format as input to access the saturation of allele number, range, maximum position and minimum position with the increase of individual number for each SSR.
+MultiplexSSR.pl takes resequencing data as input to develop multiplex SSR-PCRs. random.pl takes SSRs in vcf format as input to assess the saturation of allele number, range, maximum position and minimum position with the increase of individual number for each SSR.

 2. MultiplexSSR.pl packages six programs, including: